Clement-LVD/codexplor/README.md

 ## Features

-- **Appreciate global complexity of a project with a network of internal dependencies.**
+- **Appreciate global complexity of a project with a Citations Network of internal dependencies.**
-  - **Citations Network** Get metrics & dataviz’ about the functions defined in the project (e.g. explore global structure or zoom on major internal dependancies[^1]).
+  - Get metrics & dataviz’ about the functions defined in the project (e.g. explore global structure or zoom on major internal dependancies[^1]).
 - **Assess local complexity with text-Mining metrics.**
   - Compute document-level metrics (e.g., files readability)
 - …